Quantum fields in boson star spacetime: Quantum field and stress tensor

 Lastly, we comment on the dependence of the results on the Pauli-Villars mass $M_{PV}$.
+Increasing $M_{PV}$ enhances both the bare stress tensor and the counterterms in magnitude, and the renormalized quantum stress tensor is also larger.
+The dependence of the central energy density and radial pressure is shown in \fig{fig:PVmassDependence}, exhibiting approximately linear behaviour with slight curvature.
+Since only the leading quartic and quadratic divergences are subtracted, we do not expect the results converge in the large mass limit.
+It is not clear whether the data is a part of a logarithmic dependence, because larger masses are beyond our numerical capability at the current stage.
+Although the logarithmic correction is subdominant, including it may improve convergence, which we will investigate in future work \cite{Saffin:2026}.

-Increasing $M_{PV}$ enhances both the bare stress tensor and the counterterm in their magnitudes, and the renormalized quantum stress tensor is also larger.
-Nevertheless, the qualitative features remain unchanged; the renormalized quantum energy density is mostly positive, and increases with curvature, while the renormalized radial pressure is negative, and decreases further as curvature grows.
+Nevertheless, the qualitative features remain unchanged for different $M_{PV}$; the renormalized quantum energy density is mostly positive, and increases with curvature, while the renormalized radial pressure is negative, and decreases further as curvature grows.
 The small negative energy density region around the boson star persists.
 In the limit $x\to1$, both $(\ri^{\text{(q)}})_{\ren}$ and $(p_r^{\text{(q)}})_{\ren}$ vanish no matter how large $M_{PV}$ is, consistent with an asymptotically flat spacetime.